Bobronium/pycharm-to-vscode-transition/README.md

     - [multi-command — for Comment line and move cursor down](#multi-command--for-comment-line-and-move-cursor-down)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# pycharm-to-vscode-transition
-Make a smooth transition from slow and heavy PyCharm to fast and light VSCode.

 - `⌘` — Command (Ctrl on Windows/Linux)
 - `⌃` — Ctrl